HernanUrban/monitoring/README.md

 ![Monitoring](./assets/grafanalookup.png)

-**Note that you can expand the log founded and there is a link to Jaegger for the trace.
+**Note that you can expand the log founded and there is a link to Jaeger for the trace.

 5. You can select another source like Prometheus or Jaeger for metrics and traces.